-15. Pool of conditions 42
+15. Pool of conditions

 - 15.1 The Secretary of State's guidance requires the licensing policy to "make clear that a key concept underscoring the 2003 Act is that conditions attached to licences and certificates should be tailored to the individual style and characteristics of the premises and events concerned."
 It also states that "this is essential to avoid the imposition of disproportionate and overly burdensome conditions on premises where there is no need for such conditions."
 The authority will therefore need access to a wide range of appropriate conditions from which it can draw. - 15.2 The Secretary of State has introduced new mandatory conditions which came into force in 2010.
 Whilst current licences have not been updated with these mandatory conditions, licence holders are required to ensure that they comply with them.
 As licences are amended through variation or other changes then the new conditions will be added.
-For the avoidance of doubt the mandatory conditions in force at the time that this policy was adopted are set out at Appendix 5 to this policy.
+For the avoidance of doubt the mandatory conditions in force at the time that this policy was adopted are set out at Appendix 8 to this policy. - 15.3 Provided no relevant representation has been received, the type and extent of conditions to be affixed to various premises licences will be determined by officers, acting under delegated authority, from within the pool of conditions, which are consistent with any operating schedule. - 15.4 Where representations have been made by interested parties or responsible authorities, a Licensing Acts Sub-Committee/Panel will hear the case and may attach special conditions to a licence.
+Use of standard conditions will be avoided, as will conditions that are unnecessary because other legislation makes adequate and appropriate provision for applicants' compliance.